greenelab/onboarding/onboarding.md

     3. Who, if anyone, is blocking him/her?
     4. Who, if anyone, is he/she blocking?

-**Lab Meeting:** Lab meeting is held weekly at a location at Penn and also via the google hangouts link used for scrum.
+**Lab Meeting:** Lab meeting is held weekly at a location at Penn and also virtually via [uberconference](https://uberconference.com/greenescientist).
 Scheduling is managed via a google spreadsheet.
 See the `#general` slack channel's pinned items link.
 Lab meeting consists of two components described below.